Agent Agreement – Terms and Conditions

 In determining what are “fair and reasonable fees and disbursements”, the PPSC applies its own verification policies, which include Treasury Board Secretariat Guidelines as well as modern audit techniques in accordance with PPSC internal practices.

-Inquiries regarding account matters should be addressed to the Account Verification Section:
+Inquiries regarding account matters should be addressed to the respective Verification Officer of the Account Verification Section.

 11.1 Objectives